 I am indebted to Daniel Morgan who compiled a website devoted to the Sercombe family name, and it was he who set me on my own genealogical journey by pinpointing the earliest known Sercombe ancestor in my own bloodline, Robert Southcom, born about 1615 in Devon (see appendix 1).

-I also owe special thanks to my cousin Sue Parkins for her encouragement and inspired sleuthing during the time spent researching this project.
+I also owe special thanks to my cousin Sue Parkins for her encouragement and inspired sleuthing during the several years spent researching this project, and also to subsequent readers of this website who have contributed valuable information and photographs.

-Many hours of research and writing have gone into compiling the information on this site, not to mention the cost of online subscriptions and personal visits to archives, and many more hours have been lavished on digitally restoring photographs.
+Many hours of research and writing have gone into compiling the information on this site, not to mention the cost of online subscriptions, personal visits to archives and travel to places of interest and relevance to my research.
+Many more hours have been lavished on digitally restoring photographs.
 An acknowledgement would be very much appreciated if you want to use any of the content, written or visual, for your own genealogical studies.

 Jane Sercombe Lewis